La Niña may happen in 2024. Here are the flood-risk areas in Metro Manila.

 “We laid our father on a table to prevent him from getting wet again,” she said.
 But because of runoffs from the mountains and the trash that blocked access to roads, we could not get anyone to bring him [to the hospital].
 He was cold and was coughing up blood.
 Days later, when we finally arrived at the hospital, he was declared ‘dead on arrival.’”

-Ondoy was the deadliest typhoon that Metro Manila had faced in recent decades, OCD data showed.
+Ondoy was the deadliest typhoon that Metro Manila had faced in recent decades, Office of Civil Defense (OCD) data showed.
 At least 464 people were killed due to the onslaught of the typhoon, and more than half of them were from Metro Manila.

 For many Filipinos, Ondoy was a turning point.
 It exposed Metro Manila’s vulnerabilities and lack of preparedness.
 A year later, lawmakers passed Republic Act No. 10121 or the Philippine Disaster Risk Reduction and Management Act of 2010.